falleng0d/ai-downloader/README.md

 It was intended as an experiment to see if I could make a fully functioning application written in python using AI, which worked wonders as it was already running out of the prompt result.

+You're welcome to try it out by downloading the executable release.
+Don't worry it is as safe as it can be.
+It seems that the AI is not interested in collecting any kind of telemetry... 😅

 ## Screenshot

 ![Screenshot](Screenshot.png)